Linkage in Grafana¶

 Traces make up just one of the three pillars of observability.

-- Metrics are generally the What is going wrong, e.g. A high rate of error logs or non-2xx response status codes.
+A high rate of error logs or non-2xx response status codes.

-- Traces are the Where, e.g. requests between certain services taking a long time or certain trace paths often resulting in errors.
+Requests between certain services taking a long time or certain trace paths often resulting in errors.

-- Logs are the Why, they contain messages describing the errors and why they occurred.
+- Logs are the Why? - they contain messages describing the errors and why they occurred.

 With this in mind, the ability to quickly correlate the three provides a significant reduction in the amount of time required to identify and diagnose issues.

-Logs to Traces¶
+Logs to traces¶

 ![]() |

-Loki settings allowing linkage to Tempo spans via a trace ID field. |
+| Loki settings allowing linkage to Tempo spans via a trace ID field. |

-Traces to Logs¶
+Traces to logs¶

-Traces can be linked to potentially relevant logs by matching a span's attributes to a log's labels.
-For example, transaction logs (request.log, transaction.log and fr-exception.log) are logged with an app_name label.
-You can use this to show logs that occurred within a specific application during a span's duration.
+Transaction logs (request.log, transaction.log and fr-exception.log) are logged with an app_name label.
+Use this to show logs that occurred within a specific application during a span's duration.

 ![]() |